The Richard Rawle Memorial Scholarship From Check City

 - The name of your college or university (needs to be within the US)

-- What year you are in college (high school graduates would be college freshman)
+- What year you are in college (high school graduates would be college freshmen)

 - Your expected college graduation date